Reinforcement Learning and Machine ethics:a systematic review: Survey methodology

 \section{Survey methodology}

-In this section, we describe the strategy used to find papers related to machine ethics and reinforcement learning, following which we discuss the process used to review the found articles.
+In this section, we describe the research questions, the strategy used to find papers related to machine ethics and RL, following which we discuss the process used to review the found articles.